thbishop/fission/README.md

 Suspends the VM or all running VMs

 ### Delete
-    fission delete my_vm
+    fission delete my_vm [--force]

 Deletes the VM.
-Doesn't yet check if its running, or support stopping it first (yet).
+This will delete the files from disk and remove the related metadata in Fusion.

+By default, the VM will not be deleted if:
+* the VM is running
+* the Fusion GUI is running (as the metadata cannot be cleanly removed)

+Providing '--force' will:
+* Stop the VM if it's running
+* Delete the VM even if the Fusion GUI is running

 ### Help
     fission -h